University of North Carolina, Chapel Hill

-Donna LeFebvre is delighted to be teaching on her fifth Semester at Sea voyage in spring 2019, having sailed previously on the Spring 2003, Spring 2008, Spring 2012, and Fall 15 voyages.
-Professor LeFebvre is Senior Lecturer Emeritus in Political Science at the University of North Carolina at Chapel Hill.
+Donna LeFebvre is delighted to be teaching on her sixth Semester at Sea voyage in Fall 2021, having sailed previously on the Spring 2003, Spring 2008, Spring 2012, Fall 2015, and the Spring 2019 voyages.
+Donna is Senior Lecturer Emeritus in Political Science at the University of North Carolina at Chapel Hill.
 She received her Juris Doctor degree from UNC-Chapel Hill and her B.A.
 (English and Art History) from the University of South Carolina.

-Before teaching at UNC Chapel Hill, Professor LeFebvre practiced law for seven years, specializing in civil rights and criminal law.
-She also directed a state-wide, indigent legal services program (and has also had 3 other, shorter careers in different areas).
-She enjoys talking with Semester at Sea students about their career options.
-Because of her enthusiasm for global education, she has taught abroad for 11 semesters in the following locations: Eritrea (East Africa); London; Rwanda; Tanzania; The Hague (Netherlands); South Africa; Semester at Sea; and most recently, in Spring 17, in Montenegro in the Balkans, as a Fulbright Scholar.
-Professor LeFebvre loves learning about other cultures and has been to 60 countries.
-She is very excited about getting to know her Spring 2019 students and the rest of the shipboard community.
-Her husband, Bruce Siceloff, a print and online journalist, is happily joining her for the entire voyage.
+Before teaching at UNC Chapel Hill, Donna practiced law for seven years, specializing in civil rights and criminal law.
+She was also director of a state-wide, prisoner legal services program and has also had 3 other, shorter careers in different areas.
+She very much enjoys talking with Semester at Sea students about their career options.
+Because of her enthusiasm for global education, she has taught abroad for 12 semesters in the following places: Eritrea (East Africa); London; Rwanda; Tanzania; The Hague (Netherlands); South Africa; Semester at Sea; and in Montenegro, in the Balkans, as a Fulbright Scholar.
+Donna loves learning about other cultures and has been to more than 70 countries.
+She is very excited about getting to know her Spring 2022 students and the rest of the shipboard community.